jython/book/chapter19.rst

     discuss.

-In practice, using Java's support for higher level primitives should not impact the portability so much.
-Using tasks in particular tends to keep all of this well-isolated in your code.
+In practice, using Java's support for higher level primitives should not impact the portability of your code so much.
+Using tasks in particular tends to keep all of this well-isolated.
 And such thread safety considerations as thread confinement and safe publication remain the same.

 Working with Threads